Milk production is more than ‘emptying’ the breast

 When letdown hurts

 Your letdown can be painful at first but this usually settles as your breasts adapt to breastfeeding.
 However, there can be conditions that contribute to a painful letdown such as a baby with a poor latch or an oversupply of milk which can be accompanied by a forceful letdown, making your baby splutter and cough.
 You can gently break the suction and remove your baby from the breast, letting the milk flow into a towel or catch it in a cup, until the flow slows.
-Other reasons could be nipple thrush, or engorgement .
 If you have concerns it’s always best to check with an IBCLC lactation consultant who can take a history, observe a feed and offer personalized help.